 Chair Pierce expressed frustration that RTC's interactive map showed a decrease in traffic over the next ten years.
-He said he had difficulty determining whether this development met any of the required findings.
-He worried about the lack of commercial services in the area to serve neighboring residences and that residents will need to travel to town for most of their services.
+He said he had difficulty determining whether this development met any of the required conditions.
+He worried about the lack of commercial services in the area.